GabrieleEffgen/transformationlab/cases/02-operational-turnaround/README.md

 ## 3. Diagnostic Approach

-The assessment would combine:
+The assessment combine:

-- Executive and frontline stakeholder interviews
+- Executive and frontline stakeholder interviews to understand actual status
-- Process and value-stream mapping
+- Process and value-stream mapping to better know the process
 - KPI and data-quality review
-- Root-cause analysis
+- Root-cause analysis of the main gaps found
 - Capability and governance assessment
 - Financial value-leakage analysis
 - Risk and change-readiness evaluation